Key takeaways

 Who take insulin or other medications that lower blood sugar

-Even if you don’t fall into one of these categories, you may still experience stronger side effects from tirzepatide when drinking.
-If alcohol consistently makes you feel sick or triggers side effects, don’t force it.
-It may be best to cut back or stop entirely.
+Even if you don't fall into one of these categories, you may still experience stronger side effects when combining alcohol and tirzepatide.
+If alcohol consistently makes you feel sick or triggers side effects, it may be best to cut back or stop entirely.

 How long after taking tirzepatide can you drink alcohol?